NextronSystems/thor-util-manual/usage/upgrade-and-updates.rst

    update1.nextron-systems.com
    update2.nextron-systems.com

-When using THOR Lite, the following server is used instead and should be accessible:
+When using THOR Lite, the following server must be accessible:

 .. code:: none

    update-lite.nextron-systems.com

 .. hint::
-   For a detailed and up to date list of our update and licensing servers, please visit https://www.nextron-systems.com/hosts/.
+   For a detailed and up-to-date list of our update and licensing servers, please visit https://www.nextron-systems.com/hosts/.

 SigDev Signatures
 -----------------

-Usually it takes our internal testing 1-2 days to verify the quality of new rules.
-In rare cases in which a new and severe threat has been discovered it could make sense to use the newest and untested signatures that are still in our testing process. (e.g. new vulnerability and public proof-of-concept code)
+New signatures are usually validated for 1-2 days before they are published as stable.
+In rare cases, such as a newly discovered severe threat or public proof-of-concept code, you may want to use the latest SigDev signatures while they are still in validation.

-To retrieve the newest and untested signatures you can use the ``thor-util.exe update --sigdev`` flag.
+To retrieve the latest SigDev signatures, use the ``thor-util.exe update --sigdev`` flag.

-To reset the signature set to the latest stable version use ``thor-util.exe update --force``.
+To reset the signature set to the latest stable version, use ``thor-util.exe update --force``.
-(retrieve the stable set and enforce the download even if the current set is newer)
+This retrieves the stable set and enforces the download even if the current set is newer.

 Update Server Information
 -------------------------

-You can get information on the available update packages on this site:
+You can view information about the available update packages on this site:

 https://update1.nextron-systems.com/info.php